igaspard/CarND-Traffic-Sign-Classifier-Project/README.md

 [image17]: ./Pictures/newimage.png "New Image"

-## Rubric Points
+Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+writeup / README

-####1.
-Here is a link to my [project code](https://github.com/igaspard/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+1. Here is a link to my [project code](https://github.com/igaspard/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set: